 Walter Harris and Alair Townsend, Co-Chairs

 The Competitiveness Committee is concerned with how the New York metropolitan region can become more competitive for jobs and residents.
-In 2016 the Committee released a scorecard on the competiveness of the New York region in attracting educated and talented workers with plans to update the scorecard in subsequent years.
+In 2016 the Committee released a scorecard on the competitiveness of the New York region in attracting educated and talented workers with plans to update the scorecard in subsequent years.

 Vishaan Chakrabarti and David Greenbaum, Co-Chairs